hamzashakeel348/miniproject/client/client/README.md

 ## Getting Started with Create React App

-Clone the Repo, here you will see the Client Folder, inside it Click on Client, open that folder in terminal, and Run "npm install" to install all of the dependencies.
+- Clone the Repo, here you will see the Client Folder, inside it Click on Client, open that folder in terminal, and Run "npm install" to install the dependencies.
-Similarly, Open the root folder of the repo in the terminal and run "npm install" to install all of the dependencies of the Server
+- Similarly, Open the root folder of the repo in the terminal and run "npm install" to install the dependencies of the Server.

 ## APIs USed

 **GET** /project - Get the project data.

 **POST** /project - Post the project data.

-**AXIOS** I used axios to get and post data on the Api **@testing-library/react** I used testing library to deploy unit tests for my App.
+**AXIOS** I used axios to get and post data on the Api

+**@testing-library/react** I used testing library to deploy unit tests for my App.

 **Moment** I used Moment library for the Date Manipulation, but later on I removed it and moved to simple manipulation.

 **Dropbox** I used dropbox to upload the visa images on the server.

 ## Available Scripts